 • Students and graduates who have attended a Student Enterprise 1-2-1 appointment

 • Students and graduates who have attended a Summer Start-up Week, Freelance Fast Track or How to Freelance workshop.

 • Enactus USW current or past team member

 • Software/Media costs

-• You have a viable new business idea that is ready to start trading within 6 months of receiving funding.
-Alternatively, you need to have already started trading but are within the first 6 months of first trading
+You have a viable new business idea that is ready to start trading within six months of receiving funding.
+Alternatively, you are within the first six months of first starting to trade.

 Shortlisted applications will then take part in a pitching competition.